-A needs assessment can uncover a variety of gaps; it can address a gap in knowledge, practices, skills or tools.
+There are different types of needs assessment, each of which can uncover a variety of gaps; it can address a gap in knowledge, practices, skills or tools.
 The needs assessment helps to show what is and isn’t working in the project.
 Then, what isn’t working can be fixed.
 This helps an organization, or a project, in that it makes it more efficient.

-The needs assessment is a powerful tool because it not only assesses needs from one level of the project or organization, but all levels.
-You get a holistic approach that both sees needs from a high level to a granular one.
+The needs assessment is a powerful planning tool because it not only assesses needs from one level of the project or organization but all levels.
+You get a holistic approach that both see needs from a high level to a granular one.
 This helps to inform your plan and provide specific actions to take in order to make improvements.

-How to Plan and Execute a Needs Assessment
+How to Conduct a Needs Assessment in 7 Steps

 For a fully-fledged needs assessment that can identify gaps and best serve the needs of your projects, we’ve identified seven steps.
 These steps are relevant in almost any discipline or technique you may prefer.